 Other Contemporary Schools in the Kaikian Tradition

-The Eteodic School (Ετεωδικα, "of the True Way") teaches a Gnostic philosophy.
-This school is viewed with suspicion by the others, especially since its core text, the Apocalypse of Sebaste, is an inverted retelling of the origin story of Holy Iacchis, a deity originating in the Tauchira region of Old Kaikias and later integrated into the common Kaikias tradition.
-Instead of a heroic Iacchis overthrowing the demon spirit Aethra, Eteodic School's universal creator Arche-Aethra (Αρχη Αιθρα) is overthrown by the villainous Iacchis, who now rules over the world and prevents humanity from ascending to divinity.
-The secret teachings of the school provide a means of escaping the world and reuniting with the creator.
+This school is viewed with suspicion by more mainline teachings, especially since its core text, The Apocalypse of Sebaste, is an inverted retelling of the origin story of Iacchis, a Holy One originating in the Tauchira of Old Kaikias and a member of the Kaikian pantheon.
+Instead of an heroic Iacchis overthrowing the demonic corruptor, Aethra, the Eteodic School teaches about a universal creator, Arche-Aethra (Αρχη Αιθρα), who is overthrown by a villainous Iacch.
+Iacch slaughters the children of Arche-Aethra and sows their blood into the earth, which he made to lock away Arche-Aethra, and from the mixture of blood and dirt arose humanity.
+Because humanity is partly material, it is prevented from escaping the material world, and the divine blood within suffers from the separation.
+The secret teachings of the school are believed to provide a means of unlocking the divine part from the material part, allowing reunion.

 - An unresolved question within the school is whether the order can become fully understood or whether some aspects (i.e. metaphysics or supernatural phenomena) of the order exist that cannot be comprehended by the human mind.